 Joseph Gibbs was born in the parish of St. Botolph, Colchester in North Essex on 12th December, 1698.
 He was the son of John Gibbs who was a member of one of the official bands of musicians (a wait) maintained by Colchester Town.
-The young composer possibly studied music in London with Thomas Roseingrave but came back to live in Colchester and become the town’s leading professional musician.
+The young composer possibly studied music in London with Thomas Roseingrave but came back to live in Colchester where he became the town’s leading professional musician.

 In 1744 he became organist in the village of Dedham, Essex and two years later saw the publication of his best known work – his Eight Solos for Violin and Continuo.
 In terms of English musical history they are of great importance and have been favourably compared to those of Handel.